tom-mi/iBrew/README.md

-    block in:wifi,in:02          Block wifi and [Set appliance time] command to appliance brew 4 10 beans strong   Brew 4 cups of strong coffee using the beans keeping the hotplate on for 10 minutes join MyWifi p@ssw0rd     Joins MyWifi wireless network using p@ssw0rd as credential settings 100 20 True 75  Set default user settings for the kettle to...
+    block in:wifi,in:02          Block wifi and [Set appliance time] command to appliance brew 4 10 beans strong   Brew 4 cups of strong coffee using the beans keeping the hotplate on for 10 minutes join MyWifi p@ssw0rd     Joins MyWifi wireless network using p@ssw0rd as credential settings 100 20 On 75    Set default user settings for the kettle to...

 ```